 Trust & Will is an online service offering a variety of easy-to-use legal products for estate planning that can protect your family.
 With Trust & Will, you can create a Will or create a Trust and customize it yourself, saving you money from the lower fees than you’d pay an attorney to do it for you.
 All the documents from Trust & Will are created by attorneys and are designed to satisfy the laws of your state.

-With over 500 financial service reviews published since 2006, our editorial team has decades of experience researching and delivering honest reviews of the best products and services in their respective space.
-When evaluating online services, like Trust & Will, we examine the convenience and cost versus more traditional options to share if this online estate planning platform is for you.
+Our editorial team has decades of experience researching and delivering honest reviews of the best products and services in their respective space with over 500 published since 2006.
+When evaluating online services, like Trust & Will, we examine the convenience and cost versus more traditional options.
+See if this online estate planning platform is for you.

 Trust & Will is an online service that makes the task of estate planning a little less unpleasant and expensive.
 For much lower fees than you’d pay an attorney to do it for you, you can create a Will or Trust yourself.
 You can also purchase probate support.